-For much of the year, Lake Champlain is safe to swim in, but it is important to be aware of algae blooms.
+For much of the year, Lake Champlain and our inland lakes are safe to swim in, but it is important to be aware of algae blooms.
 Blue-green algae blooms usually don’t occur until July, and are most common in August and September.

 - If the water has a lot of algae in it, make sure the dog drinks from another source.